Subvarieties of pointed Abelian l-groups: Introduction

 \end{enumerate}

 The paper is structured as follows.
 Section \ref{s:Preliminaries} introduces the necessary preliminaries from universal algebra and the theory of Abelian $\ell$-groups.
-Section \ref{s:Depomposition} develops the core technical results concerning lexicographic decompositions of finitely generated totally ordered $\ell$-groups, culminating in Theorem \ref{t:strong_unit}.
-Section \ref{s:Semantics} provides a semantic characterization of the varieties of Abelian $\ell$-groups, presenting novel and more elegant proofs for some known results (e.g., Lemma \ref{l:Non-SimpleGroupsRank}).
+Section \ref{s:Decomposition} develops the core technical results concerning lexicographic decompositions of finitely generated totally ordered $\ell$-groups, culminating in Corollary \ref{c:minimal variety} and Theorem~\ref{t:strong_unit}.
+Section \ref{s:Semantics} provides a semantic characterization of the varieties of pointed Abelian $\ell$-groups, presenting novel and more elegant proofs for some known results (e.g., Lemma~\ref{l:Non-SimpleGroupsRank}).
 The central contribution of the paper is presented in Section \ref{s:Axiomatization}, which gives a complete classification and axiomatization of all subvarieties of pointed Abelian $\ell$-groups.
 Finally, Section \ref{s:Mundici} applies our results to the theory of MV-algebras, providing an alternative proof of Komori's classification.
-Moreover, by using Gispert's classification of universal classes of MV-chains, we provide a similar classification for $\ell$-group chains and consequently obtain a classification of all quasivarieties generated by $\ell$-group chains.
+Moreover, by using Gispert's classification of universal classes of totally ordered MV-algebras, we provide a similar classification for totally ordered pointed Abelian $\ell$-groups and consequently obtain a classification of all quasivarieties generated by totally ordered pointed Abelian $\ell$-groups.